anishakd4/nextjslearning/routing-handlers-demo/README.md

 - There is no overhead to create and configure a separate server.
 Nextjs provides everything you need out of the box.
 - Route handlers are also great for making external API requests.
 - Route handlers run server side ensuring that sensitive information like private keys remain secure and never gets shipped to the browser.
+- Routing handlers are equivalent of API routes in Page router.
+- Similar to page routes, route handlers must also be placed within the app folder.
+- function name matching HTTP verb is another convention that we must follow.
+- Similar to pge routes route handlers can be organized in folders and nested within sub folders.
+This allows for cleaner organization and easier management of routes. http://localhost:3000/dashboard/users http://localhost:3000/dashboard
+- We have to create a Route.ts that exports HTTP verbs as functions [Demo](http://localhost:3000/hello)
+- We have to be mindful about potential conflicts between page routes and route handlers.
+For example route.ts file and page.tsx file in the same profile folder.
+In this case route.ts file will handle the request by default.
+To avoid this conflict, we can move the route.ts file into a API directory.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).